A heart transplant is surgery to remove a damaged or diseased heart and replace it with a healthy donor heart.

 You are put into a deep sleep with general anesthesia, and a cut is made through the breastbone.

 - Your blood flows through a heart-lung bypass machine while the surgeon works on your heart.
-This machine does the work of your heart while your heart is stopped, and supplies your body with blood and oxygen.
+This machine does the work of your heart and lungs while they are stopped, and supplies your body with blood and oxygen.

 A heart transplant may be done to treat: